KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 - Not all legacy NAM and HiresW products are reproduced in RRFS; some products are generated via the Smartinit post-processing system applied to RRFS output.
 - A new RRFS verification website will replace the legacy regional verification graphics at EMC once RRFS is officially implemented.
 - The cycle structure (84 h at 00/06/12/18 UTC, 18 h at all other hourly cycles) means RRFS is materially different from both NAM (which produced 84-hour forecasts only 4× daily) and HRRR (which produces 18 h hourly with 48 h extended runs at 00/06/12/18 UTC).
 For downstream applications that depended on the NAM/HiresW 84-hour synoptic schedule, RRFS preserves that cadence at the same cycles.
 For applications that depended on hourly short-range cycling, RRFS provides equivalent coverage at 18 h.
+- **The model itself did not change across the transition.** Matched-cycle file pairs were decoded from both distributions (AWS 06 UTC and 10 UTC against NOMADS 12 UTC, 15 UTC and 16 UTC, 2026-08-12) and compared on a per-record key tuple of shortName, typeOfLevel, level, stepType, lengthOfTimeRange, discipline/category/parameter number, typeOfStatisticalProcessing, threshold limits, probabilityType and percentileValue.
+  **Zero records were unique to either side** in every pair tested: `prslev` on the Hawaii, 13 km North America and fire-weather grids; `2dfld` on Hawaii and Puerto Rico;
+  and `2dfld … subh` on Hawaii.
+Header keys match as well — GRIB2 edition 2, centre
+  `kwbc`, subCentre 0, `tablesVersion` 2, `localTablesVersion` 1,
+  `generatingProcessIdentifier` 134, `typeOfGeneratingProcess` 2, `shapeOfTheEarth` 6,
+  and `grid_complex_spatial_differencing` packing on every record.
+The transition is a distribution change only.
+- **Ignore the 2026-08-12 12 UTC cycle when characterising the feed.** Three apparent product gaps in that cycle are switch-on artifacts, each disproved by the 18 UTC cycle the same day:
+  - 13 km North America output began at f011 rather than f000 (18 UTC has f000).
+  - The fire-weather directory carried `prslev` only (18 UTC carries both `prslev` and `2dfld`).
+  - [REFS](../../../ensemble_models/regional/usa/refs.md) began at f09 rather than f01.

+  Whatever each run had already written before the feed was switched on at 13:49 UTC was never copied across.
+Anyone who enumerated the tree on day one and hard-coded the observed start offsets will break on the next cycle.

 ---